 - Inherent risk since if the payment on time is not made then late fees or penalty can be charged.

-- Unexpected events can spoil your plan-in future, it may happen that after taking a bridge loan you may not be able to sell your property at a price which you were expecting, in that case, you may sale your home at a lesser price to satisfy your obligation.
+- Unexpected events can spoil your plan-in future, it may happen that after taking a bridge loan you may not be able to sell your property at a price which you were expecting, in that case, you may sell your home at a lesser price to satisfy your obligation.

 - If you are not able to pay a loan on time, then it may adversely affects your credit rating.

-- Bridge loan refers to the loan taken by company or individual normally from commercial banks for a short term period till pending disbursement of loans sanctioned by financial institutions.
+- Bridge loan refers to the loan taken by the company or individual normally from commercial banks for a short term period till pending disbursement of loans sanctioned by financial institutions.

 - These loans are repaid out of term loans as and when disbursed by the concerned institutions.
-Such Loans are normally secured by hypothecating movable or immovable assets, personal guarantees, and demand promissory notes.
+Such loans are normally secured by hypothecating movable or immovable assets, personal guarantees, and demand promissory notes.

 - The rate of interest on bridge loans is higher as compared to the term loan.